Difference between const and readonly in typescript/angular

 }

-Let’s create an object of a class and change the value of a property.
+Now, let’s create an object of this class and attempt to change the value of the property.

 let myuser = new user();